 Web.com’s Free Website Builder

-If you want to build your website yourself, Web.com offers a website builder.
+If you want to build a do-it-yourself website, Web.com offers a free website creator.
 The company claims that you can get a site up and running in just four steps:

 - Pick your preferred website template

 - Publish your website.

 Web.com’s competitive differentiator is hinted at in their tagline: “Do it yourself, not by yourself.”
 They give you “unlimited access” to a website coach to advise you as you use their simple DIY builder.

 Let’s see what it’s like to use the site builder.